freifunk-berlin/meta/Hardware-orders.md

 ### Procedure

 #### Request

-Hardware for less than 100€ can be requested directly from Stadtfunk and issued without formalities.
-The expenses of such requests are documented in the [issue for minor expenses](https://github.com/freifunk-berlin/meta/issues/27).

-If there is the impression that a community decision would be good for this, or for anything more expensive than 100€, the formal route via a ticket request must be chosen.
-For this community consent process you have to create an [Issue](https://github.com/freifunk-berlin/meta/issues/new?assignees=&labels=&projects=&template=hardware-request.md&title=).
-Use the template to enter the necessary information.
+You need to create an [Issue](https://github.com/freifunk-berlin/meta/issues/new?assignees=&labels=&projects=&template=hardware-request.md&title=) to create a request.
+You can only create one issue per location at a time.
 Check first if one of the [other options](#other-options) for hardware procurement makes more sense and use one of the [preferred-vendors](#preferred-shops) if possible.
+If there is the impression that a community decision would be good for this, or for anything more expensive than 100€, you need an approval.
+Other minor requests are automatically accapted.

 #### Decision